 The walking route we have suggested below will take you past the following locations:

 1. Ye Olde Watling — City of London headquarters of the Society for the Preservation of Beers from the Wood, now a cosy Nicholson’s chain pub.
+(Chapter 1)

 2. The Rake — the first really notable ‘craft beer’ bar in London, and still a great place to find good, or at least interesting, beer.
+(Chapter 12)

 3. Becky’s Dive Bar – perhaps the first really famous ‘beer exhibition'; now one of two pubs calling themselves the Wheatsheaf, in the basement of the old Hop Exchange building.
 (Beer pretty rotten on our last visit.)
+(Chapter 5)

 5. The Royal Oak — a great pub selling beer from Harvey’s of Lewes, and a good opportunity to understand the conservative approach of family/regional brewers which weathered post-war takeover mania.
+(Chapter 2; and especially the Epilogue!)

 6. The Anchor Brewhouse — next to Tower Bridge, this is the site of the first Courage brewery which opened in 1787.
 Ceased brewing in the nineteen-eighties.
 A relic of the Big Six era in the heart of London.